coredao-org/CoreDAO-Docs/docs/stake-and-delegate/CORE-staking.md

 Validator information is refreshed daily at 00:00 UTC at the beginning of each new round, ensuring you always have the latest data when making your staking decisions.

 In the example, we are selecting: **DAO Validator 6**.
-To choose a validator, click on the Validator's name to proceed
+To choose a validator, click on the Validator's name to proceed.

 <p align="center">
 ![image](https://github.com/user-attachments/assets/527fbabd-019a-4acb-9185-043a9b901992)